unm-digital-history/campus-history/essays/lobo-statues/index.md

 ## Lobo In Tight Grove

-{% include figure.html class="img-right" width="48%" height="100" caption="Sculpture Dedication Dec 8, 1997." src="images/lobo-tight-grove-5.jpg"%}
+{% include figure.html class="img-right" width="48%" height="100" caption="Sculpture Dedication.
+December 8, 1997." src="images/lobo-tight-grove-5.jpg"%}

 Surveilling the corner of Central and University, you'll find one of the university's lobo statues situated among a grove of pine trees.
 Tight Grove, named for then-University President William George Tight, is formed of pine trees and Rio Grande Cottonwoods transplanted from the Sandia Mountains and foothills by students in 1908.
 The lobo welcomes visitors and passersby to the campus.